Quantum acoustics unravels Planckian resistivity: Quantum-acoustical origin of the Planckian resistivity

-To supplement the quantum diffusion analysis, we have also estimated the relaxation time within the Kubo formalism (see the Methods \ref{s:DDP}).
+To supplement the quantum diffusion analysis, we have also estimated the relaxation time within the Kubo formalism (see the Materials and Methods \ref{s:DDP}).
 These calculations give the same order of magnitude as the results discussed above.
-We have also investigated the influence of a perpendicular magnetic field on the transport, which reveals the robustness of the results until very high magnetic fields (not shown here).
 Additionally, our simulations corroborate the experimentally observed isotropy of the Planckian scattering rate~\cite{Grissonnanche2021}, as this independence of directionality actually stems from the properties of the deformation potential, specifically being homogeneously random~\cite{Heller22}.

 In addition to our numerical results, quantum diffusive dynamics and its connection to the Planckian scattering rate can be understood phenomenologically by invoking the Thouless scaling theory~\cite{Edwards_1972,scaling}.
-Comparison of the Thouless energy with the emergent level spacing under the deformation potential characterizes the transport regimes in terms of Thouless metal-insulator transition phenomenology (described in Methods \ref{s:Pheno}).
+Comparison of the Thouless energy with the emergent level spacing under the deformation potential characterizes the transport regimes in terms of Thouless metal-insulator transition phenomenology (described in Materials and Methods \ref{s:Pheno}).
 If the underlying lattice vibrations were frozen, the wave packet could have been localized due to coherent and strong interactions, Fig. \ref{thouless}(a).
 In reality, the deformation potential is time-dependent under which the wave packets can either be extended (Fig. \ref{thouless}(c)) or quantum diffusive (Fig. \ref{thouless}(b)).
-Although quantum diffusion can only occur at the equality of the characteristic energies, this regime can be robust rather than delicate because the deformation potential dynamics eventually cause delocalization regardless of how strong its magnitude is.
+Although quantum diffusion can only occur at the equality of the characteristic energies, this regime can be robust rather than delicate because the deformation potential dynamics eventually cause delocalization regardless of how strong its magnitude is under reasonable ranges.
 Hence, the scaling theory provides a physical explanation for the observed numerical results.